COVID-19 pandemic in Quebec: Justice

-Since March 15, 2020, all hearings before a judicial administrative court must be held behind closed doors, and all visits (except those of lawyers) to a detention facility in Quebec were suspended.
-All decisions of the Tribunal administratif du logement authorizing the resumption of housing or the eviction of the tenant were suspended.
+From March 15, 2020 to June 1, 2020, all hearings before a judicial administrative court were mandated to be held behind closed doors.
+Visits from members of the public, excluding lawyers, to a detention facility were also suspended, with a partial resumption taking place on July 9, 2020 and a full resumption occurring in the fall.
+All decisions by the Rental Board authorizing the repossession of a dwelling or the eviction of a tenant were suspended from March 15, 2020 to July 6, 2020.

-Since March 16, all appeals to be heard by the Supreme Court of Canada in March, April and May 2020 have been postponed to June 2020, just as the hearings convened from March 16 to April 30, 2020, before the Quebec Access to Information Commission were cancelled.
+On March 16, all appeals to be heard by the Supreme Court of Canada in March, April and May 2020 were postponed to June 2020, just as the hearings convened from March 16 to April 30, 2020, before the Quebec Access to Information Commission were cancelled.

-Since March 19, orders made by the Court of Quebec that allowed children of the DPJ to maintain physical contact with their biological parents were suspended.
+Between March 19, 2020 and May 5, 2020, orders made by the Court of Quebec that allowed children of the Direction de la protection de la jeunesse (child protective services) to maintain physical contact with their biological parents were suspended.

-Since March 20, individuals who served an intermittent sentence were on medical leave, and all deadline to introduce a case in front of the Tribunal administratif du Québec, the Tribunal administratif du travail, the Tribunal administratif des marchés financiers, or the Commission d'accès à l'information were suspended during the pandemic.
+On March 20, individuals who served an intermittent sentence were on medical leave, and all deadline to introduce a case in front of the Tribunal administratif du Québec, the Tribunal administratif du travail, the Tribunal administratif des marchés financiers, or the Commission d'accès à l'information were suspended during the pandemic.

 From March 23 to April 24, 2020, all deadlines for civil procedures were suspended, and only urgent cases were heard before the Quebec Court of Appeal, the Superior Court of Quebec and the Court of Quebec.

 On April 1, the bar school of the province of Quebec postponed the final evaluation to May 25.

-The curfew that lasted from January 9, 2021, to May 28, resulted in more than 20,000 fines, amounting to about $30 million.
+The curfew that lasted from January 9, 2021, to May 28, 2021, resulted in more than 20,000 fines, amounting to about $30 million.